aminmola/Data_Network_FTP/README.md

-This is my implementation for Data Netwroks course.
+This is my implementation for Data Netwroks course's Project .
 # FTP

 This Repository includes following parts: